 I was a sophomore in college when a friend of mine made a discovery about my family history that was so powerful it led me to a lifelong passion for my family history.
+Turns out, I had African American Heroes in my family tree!

 My Great-Grandfather Was Born Into Slavery